-The evidence shows that political influence was a substantial factor in Hershel Adkins's nonselection for the job of operations manager for KCI at Little Sandy.
+The evidence shows that political influence and favoritism was a substantial factor in Hershel Adkins's nonselection for the job of operations manager for KCI at Little Sandy.

+There is direct evidence and acknowledgement that Majority Leader Rocky Adkins exercised his political influence to Pennington's favor and Hershel Adkins's disadvantage.
 The promotion process shows substantial deviations from standard practice and procedure, as well as statutory violations in the form of untrue reports and statements created by Deputy Commissioner James Erwin that violate KRS 18A.145(1) that irrevocably taint the process.
 The inference of arbitrariness arises, particularly since a lack of information precluded full and fair consideration of the applicable factors.
-Finally, the multiple implausibilities, inconsistencies and irreconcilable testimony warrant the conclusion that pretextual explanations have been offered by appellee.
+Finally, the multiple implausibilities, inconsistencies and irreconcilable testimony warrant the conclusion that pretextual explanations have been offered by appellee in an attempt to obscure the political favoritism that drove this promotion process.
 Accordingly, Hershel Adkins should be granted full relief including instated to the position, pay and grade of operations manager for KCI as of December 16, 2010, backpay and all other relief necessary to make him whole.